compostapuerta-cl/MotorAjedrez-Minimax/README.md

-# Proyecto Final del curso de Matemática Discreta

-## Motor de ajedrez
-Este programa es un motor de ajedrez para utilizarse en partidas contra maquina utilizando el programa cute chess, el cual es una interfaz grafica que utiliza el protocolo UCI para importar el motor.

-# Pasos para crear el programa
-1. Clonar el proyecto.
+## Final Project of the Discrete Mathematics course

+## Chess engine
+This program is a chess engine for use in games against machines using the cute chess program, which is a graphical interface that uses the UCI protocol to import the engine.

+# Steps to create the program
+1. Clone the project.
-2. Instalar make utilizando [chocolately](https://chocolatey.org/install) con el comando `choco install make` en la terminal powershell.
+2. Install make using [chocolately](https://chocolatey.org/install) with the command `choco install make` in the powershell terminal.
-3. Ubicarse dentro de la carpeta source.
-4. Correr el comando make, el cual creara un archivo llamado "motor-de-ajedrez.exe".
-5. Ejecutar el instalador "cutechess-1.3.1-win64.exe"
-6. Abrir el programa
+3. Place inside the source folder.
+4. Run the make command, which will create a file called "chess-engine.exe".
+5. Execute the installer "cutechess-1.3.1-win64.exe".
+6. Open the program
-7. Ir al apartado de "tools" > "settings"
+7. Go to "tools" > "settings" section.
-8. En el apartado de "Engines" clickear en el icono de "+" de la parte inferior izquierda
-9. En el apartado de "Command" dar click en "browse" y seleccionar el ejecutable, clickear en "OK" y cerrar la ventana de "settings".
-10. En el apartado de "Game" arriba a la izquierda, seleccionar "New", seleccionar CPU en donde el lado donde quiera usar el motor de ajedrez y clickear en "OK".
-11. Divertirse 🥳😸

-#### made with <3 by unmsm
+8. In the "Engines" section click on the "+" icon in the lower left corner.
+9. In the "Command" section click on "browse" and select the executable, click on "OK" and close the "settings" window.
+10. In the "Game" section on the top left, select "New", select CPU on the side where you want to use the chess engine and click "OK".